 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and expenses, and the disclosure of contingent assets and liabilities as of and during the reporting period.
 The Company bases its estimates and assumptions on historical experience when available and on various factors that it believes to be reasonable under the circumstances.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the fair values of common stock (prior to completion of the IPO), convertible preferred stock, preferred stock tranche liability, stock-based compensation, and the liabilities for antidilution rights and success payments.
+Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the fair values of common stock (prior to completion of the Company's initial public offering ("IPO")), stock-based compensation, and the liabilities for antidilution rights and success payments.
 Actual results could differ from these estimates.